This post contains affiliate links from third parties. I have been compensated to include them.

 One of the most important skills you can give your dog is to come to you when called.
 Dog training professionals call this “recall.”
 In fact, a strong recall can even save your dog’s life in an emergency.
 This is a great game for multiple children ages 5 and up.
 Consider it for play dates.

-- Give each child a bag of high value rewards and have them sit on the floor in a wide circle.
-Examples include small pieces of hot dog, cheese or cooked chicken.
+- Give each child a bag of rewards and have them sit on the floor in a wide circle.
+Examples include small pieces of hot dog, cheese, cooked chicken, or dog food kibbles.
 Tiny pieces, about the size of a pea, are best.

 - Have them take turns calling the dog with their specific recall word in an excited, positive tone: “Fido, Come!”

 - After they call the dog (only use the recall command once), they can do whatever they want to get her attention.
 Being silly is encouraged!
 As soon as the dog goes to the right person, they get a reward and some praise and it is time for someone else to take a turn.